-Thinking of a California road trip?
-Not only is this one of the best road trips in America, it has to be one of the best in the world.
+Planning a California road trip?
 Check out my top tips for driving the Pacific Coast Highway and make sure you get it right!

 1. Drive North to South.

 To make the most of the sea views, drive North to South.
-Otherwise you will be on the wrong side of the road and literally have to cross it every time you want to stop for photos.
+Otherwise you will be on the wrong side of the road and have to cross it every time you want to stop for photos.
 San Francisco is an ideal place to start.
-I would suggest that you take a transfer from the airport and wait until you are leaving to collect your hire car.
-You don’t need to have a car in San Francisco and parking charges are exorbitant.
-Make sure you book a car for collection ‘downtown’ so you don’t have to taxi back to the airport.

 2 Be clever with your car hire.